-Adapted from selected sources [105,109].
+Adapted from selected sources [150,156-157].

-Inserting a breast implant is a fairly simple procedure and may not require extra hospital time if it can be done at the same time as the mastectomy.
+It may not require extra time in the hospital if it can be done at the same time as the mastectomy.

 For this reason, implants are better for women with small or medium-sized breasts with little or no sagging .

-Implants can be round or teardrop-shaped and vary in the amount of projection and base width.
+Implants can be round or teardrop-shaped.
+They vary in the amount of projection and base width.

 Inserting a breast implant (saline or silicone) is a fairly simple process.

 The expander has a valve that allows more saline to be added (with a simple injection through the skin into the valve) after surgery.

-Step two: Over a period of four to six months (in repeated office visits), the skin-muscle envelope is slowly stretched by injecting more saline into the expander until it reaches the desired size of the final implant.
+Step 2: Over a period of 2-6 months (in repeated office visits), the skin-muscle envelope is slowly stretched by injecting more saline into the expander until it reaches the desired size of the final implant.

-Step three: A surgeon removes the expander and replaces it with the permanent implant (saline or silicone).
+Step 3: A surgeon removes the expander and replaces it with the permanent implant (saline or silicone).

 In these women, the size of the skin-muscle envelope at the time of the mastectomy is large enough to cover the desired final implant.

-For example, women who have moderate-sized breasts or excess natural breast skin, or who want to have a reconstruction that is smaller than their natural breast size may be good candidates for direct implant insertion.
+For example, women who have moderate-sized breasts or excess natural breast skin, or who want to have a reconstruction smaller than their natural breast size may be good candidates for direct implant insertion.

-However, changes in weight can impact the perceived size of the breast with an implant.
+However, changes in weight can impact the look of the breast with an implant.
 Weight gain may make the breast with an implant appear smaller.
 Weight loss may make it appear fuller.

 This technique creates a hammock under the mastectomy skin envelope to hold the expander or implant in place.
 The hammock is made from biologic material (called acellular dermal matrix) alone or in combination with your chest muscle.
 Most often, the biologic material is donated human skin.
-Acellular means that the human cells that may lead to tissue rejection have been removed.
+Acellular means the human cells that may lead to tissue rejection have been removed.

 Talk with your plastic surgeon to find out if this procedure may be right for you.